modeset/-deprecated-api_pagination/README.md

 [![Code Climate](https://codeclimate.com/repos/54df9005e30ba012930060e4/badges/e466695e9c8859eaafd2/gpa.svg)](https://codeclimate.com/repos/54df9005e30ba012930060e4/feed)
 [![Test Coverage](https://codeclimate.com/repos/54df9005e30ba012930060e4/badges/e466695e9c8859eaafd2/coverage.svg)](https://codeclimate.com/repos/54df9005e30ba012930060e4/feed)

-Api::Pagination is a collection of pagination scopes that follow a consistent interface so paginated collections can be referred to throughout your application in consistent terms.
-This was born from the need for more complex pagination rules and wanting to provide consistent summaries of the pagination results.
+Api::Pagination is a collection of pagination modules that follow a consistent interface so paginated items can be referred to throughout your application in consistent terms.
+This was born from the need for more complex pagination and wanting to provide consistent summaries of the pagination results.

 ## Table of Contents

 1. [Installation](#installation)
 2. [Usage](#usage)

 ## Installation